 Group coordinator: Anuenue Baker-Kukona

-We live in an ever-changing social world, which constantly calls forth changes to our identities, group memberships and society.
-Novel technologies, economic developments and political violence are just some examples of social phenomena and events that can, in one way or another, shape how we see ourselves and how we relate to others.
-The mission of the self and identity research cluster is to conduct interdisciplinary, theoretically eclectic, and multi-methodological (both quantitative and qualitative) empirical research into self and identity with clear real-world application in an international context.
-Our multidisciplinary team, which has a strong basis in social and clinical psychology in particular, is actively engaged with cutting-edge research in areas such as:
+We live in an ever-changing social world which constantly calls forth changes to our identities, group memberships and society.
+Globalisation, migration processes, novel technologies, economic developments, cultural contact, and political violence are just some examples of social phenomena and events that can, in one way or another, shape how we see ourselves and how we relate to others.
+The mission of the Social, Culture and Personality is to conduct interdisciplinary, theoretically eclectic, and multi-methodological (both quantitative and qualitative) empirical research into topics of culture, social cognition & behaviour, and individual differences with clear real-world application in an international context.
+Our multidisciplinary team, is actively engaged with cutting-edge research in the areas such as:

 - Minority identities